 A common error that Android users face on a day-to-day basis is the ‘App Not Installed’ error.
-The main issue is that the OS will not give any detail codes or reasoning behind why this error is occurring.
-People have tried rebooting their devices, removing and reinstalling existing .apk files but nothing seems to be working.
-There are multiple reasons why this error may occur and you may have to attempt several methods to try and solve it the issue.
+The main issue is that the OS will not give any detailed codes or reasoning behind why this error is occurring.
+People have tried rebooting their devices and removing and reinstalling existing .apk files, but nothing seems to be working.
+There are multiple reasons why this error may occur, and you may have to attempt several methods to try and solve the issue.

 - 1 Why Does The Error Occur?

 - 2 How to Fix ‘App Not Installed’ Error on Android

 - 2.1 FIX 1: Using APK Editor Pro

 - 2.2 FIX 2: Turn off Google Play Protect

 - 2.4 FIX 4: Use A Signing App to Sign The APK File

 - 2.5 FIX 5: Reset the App Preference

 - 2.6 FIX 6: Enable App Installation from Unknown Sources